 It’s no secret I love Antica Farmacista.
 So when they told me about their new Damascena Rose range of scent products where 100% of proceeds go to Stand Up 2 Cancer this October, I was on board to share.

 Although no one in my family has been affected by breast cancer and I sure hope it stays that way, you just never know.
-One of the reasons I was so adamant to breastfeed despite having an emergency C-section and not being able to see my baby for over 24 hours was for the breast cancer prevention benefits.
+One of the reasons I was so adamant to breastfeed despite having an emergency C-section and not being able to see my baby for over 24 hours was for breast cancer prevention benefits.
+I am all about preventing this ugly disease and I urge every woman to visit the women’s services santa fe, say or wherever you live, to have a breast exam and mammogram.
+If we can prevent this disease, we definitely should.

 Damascena Rose, Orris, & Oud is a warm, complex floral scent.
 It’s a cozier scent for fall, and I love how it smells whenever I walk by.
 I’m amazed by how powerful it is for being so tiny!
 Antica Farmacista makes some of the prettiest and classiest diffusers and candles and room sprays I’ve seen and in so many varietals.